olesar/framebank/README.md

 ===
-2.2  framebank_dict_ex_circ.txt -- annotated samples: non-core frame elements
+2.2  framebank_dict_ex_circ.txt -- annotated samples: non-core frame elements annotation
 ===
 Header = {KeyLexemes,ConstrIndex,PlaceC,Phrase,Form,Role,ExIndex}
 KeyLexemes: lexical constants of the construction such as a verb for its valency pattern